Abstract & Non-Verbal Reasoning Practice: Skills Guide for Selective Exams (2026)

-Abstract reasoning — also called non-verbal reasoning or pattern recognition — is the ability to identify relationships, patterns, and rules in visual or symbolic information, then apply those rules to new situations.
+Abstract reasoning and non-verbal reasoning are the same family of skills: identifying relationships, patterns and rules in visual or symbolic information, then applying those rules to new situations, without relying on reading vocabulary or curriculum maths content.

 Why Abstract Reasoning Matters for Selective School Exams

 In Australian selective school exams, abstract reasoning questions appear primarily within the Thinking Skills component.
-This section is widely regarded as the most challenging for students to improve quickly — it cannot be "crammed" through content knowledge alone.
-Instead, improvement comes from repeated exposure to diverse question types and deliberate practice of pattern-finding strategies.
+In our marking, this is the section that moves slowest: it cannot be "crammed" through content knowledge alone.
+Improvement comes from repeated exposure to diverse question types and deliberate practice of pattern-finding strategies.

-Students who underestimate abstract reasoning often prepare thoroughly for Reading and Mathematical Reasoning, only to find their Thinking Skills score pulls their composite result down significantly.
-Because all components are equally weighted in the NSW Selective test, a weak abstract reasoning performance is costly.
+Families who underestimate abstract reasoning often prepare thoroughly for Reading and Mathematical Reasoning, then find the Thinking Skills score pulls the composite result down.
+Because all four components are weighted equally in the NSW Selective test, a weak abstract reasoning performance is costly.
+For the full picture, see our Selective School preparation hub and the detailed NSW Selective test format guide.

 Abstract Reasoning at a Glance